UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/steamplayer.md

 Name | Description
 ------------ | -------------
-[isAdmin](scripting/sdg/unturned/steamplayer/isadmin) | Gets or sets the player's status as an admin.
-[isPro](scripting/sdg/unturned/steamplayer/ispro) | Gets whether the player owns the Gold DLC or not [joined](scripting/sdg/unturned/steamplayer/joined) | Gets the timestamp when the player joined [language](scripting/sdg/unturned/steamplayer/language) | Gets the language the player has set [ping](scripting/sdg/unturned/steamplayer/ping) | Gets the current ping of the player
+[isAdmin](scripting/sdg/unturned/steamplayer/isadmin) | Gets or sets the player's status as an admin [isPro](scripting/sdg/unturned/steamplayer/ispro) | Gets whether the player owns the Gold DLC or not [joined](scripting/sdg/unturned/steamplayer/joined) | Gets the timestamp when the player joined [language](scripting/sdg/unturned/steamplayer/language) | Gets the language the player has set [ping](scripting/sdg/unturned/steamplayer/ping) | Gets the current ping of the player